italian dessert recipes

-Sesame Seed Cookies are on of those traditional Italian cookie recipes.
-We had 'em sitting around and served so much when I was growing up, I never touched them.
+We had these sitting around alot when I was growing up.
+I saw them so much, I never touched them.
 They were too normal to me.
-But mostly I avoided them because they reminded me of old people, like the grandpa on Prizzi's Honor.
+But mostly I avoided them because they reminded me of old people.
+(Like the grandpa on Prizzi's Honor.)

 * 1/2 cup butter